mattiaspilroth/operational-resilience-security/papers/03_compliance_and_consequence/compliance_and_consequence_competing_priorities.md

 Layering optimization onto structural weakness amplifies the appearance of control rather than reducing risk.
 This is not a maturity argument.
 It is a dependency argument.

 The cost of mis-sequencing is not only wasted investment.
 Every control introduces operational load: alert handling requirements, change pressure, maintenance overhead, and dependency on external actors.
+This cumulative burden is the operational tax of the security program.
 In high-exposure environments, that tax may be justified by measurable risk reduction.
 In tightly segmented, low-exposure environments, the incremental resilience gain from complex detection capabilities may be marginal relative to the burden introduced.
+Controls that cannot be sustained under production pressure do not reduce risk.
+They consume the capacity that could be directed at controls that would hold.

-The relevant question is not whether a control category is valid in principle, but whether it materially improves resilience within the existing architectural context.
+Architectural integrity is cumulative, and sequencing determines whether controls reinforce or obscure structural risk.
 A structurally weak foundation cannot be compensated for by analytical sophistication.
-Architectural integrity is cumulative, and sequencing determines whether controls reinforce or obscure structural risk.

 ### Residual risk as governance discipline